Ragnarök in Norse Mythology: Meaning, Summary, & Cause

 Battle between Norse gods and the forces of evil

 According to High, Fenrir and his brother Jormungandr will rain upon the earth destruction never seen before.
-The later will breach the land, consuming the earth.
-The mighty serpent will also shoot his venom into the sea and the air.
+The later will breach the land, consuming the earth by shooting his venom into the sea and the air.

 With regard to the Norse gods, they will be supported by einherjar, brave soldiers that dine and drink in the halls of Valhalla.
 The gods will don a gold helmet and be armed to the teeth.
 The chief of the gods Odin will wield his powerful spear Gungnir and lead the gods to battle.